ankitkumarsharma/chat-application-react-mern/server/README.md

  - login -> for login the application
  - logout -> for logout the application
  - signup -> for sign up the application
+ - send message -> for send the messages
+ - get message -> for get the message
+ - get users -> for get the users

+## Steps for All Applications
+ - create index file then add npm package and configure all in app.
+ - configure mongoose with create seperate file and import in index file.
+ - create auth route and then create routes folder and create authRoutes.js file.
+ - In authRoutes.js file, create Router with express() and configure routes for login, logout and signup.
+ - Now create User module in module folder , with new mongoose schema. then back to authRoutes.
+ - Now create new controller folder and create auth controller that will import in authRoutes.
+ - in Auth controller, we'll create login, logout and signup routes functionality one by one.
+ - same as we'll create steps for messages and users.